dorjeduck/llm.mojo/README.md

 Sustained interest in the repo has kept us updating it to track new Mojo releases, without expanding its scope.
 In that same spirit, our next planned milestone is a port to **Mojo 1.0**.
 Beyond 1.0 we have no concrete plans to develop the project further.

 We occasionally weighed adding GPU support.
 That ground is now well covered by [ulmentflam/llm.mojo](https://github.com/ulmentflam/llm.mojo), a GPU-accelerated port built on hand-written CUDA and Metal kernels via MAX.

-It also shows how far *pure-CPU* throughput can be pushed by leaning on MAX's `linalg` GEMM kernel (`linalg.matmul` — cache/register-tiled, SIMD-vectorized, multi-threaded) instead of hand-written loops: in a matched side-by-side benchmark it runs roughly **6× faster than this project on CPU** (fp32, same machine, same workload).
+Inspired by ulmentflam/llm.mojo, we are looking into speeding up CPU throughput by utilizing MAX's `linalg` GEMM kernel (`linalg.matmul`) in place of our hand-written matmul loops.
+See [variants.md](variants.md) for the variants we have built and their speed comparison.

 ## Changelog